yasumasaonoe/DenoiseET/README.md

 The code is developed with `python 3.6` and `pytorch 0.4.0`.
 We use [spaCy](https://spacy.io/) to preprocess data.

 ## Data
 The ultra-fine entity typing dataset is available [here](https://homes.cs.washington.edu/~eunsol/open_entity.html).
+Download the `data` folder from [here]().
+Modify `./resources/constant.py` accordingly to make shure that all paths are pointing to the right directories.

 #### Preprocessing
 Our models require mention headwords.
 See `./data_tools/add_tree.py` how to add headwords to the original data. `./data/crowd` contains the preprocessed manually-annotated data.